 Click here to see the diversity on our campus for yourself.

 5. Strong and Diverse Alumni Network

-As the school community grows and develops, and students graduate and gain admission to world-renowned universities, an alumni network becomes a useful tool for both graduates and current students.
+As the school community grows and develops, and students graduate and gain admission to world-renowned universities, an alumni network becomes a useful tool to both graduates and current students.

-Having access to a network where you can ask questions about schools, career choices and even career opportunities is an irreplaceable asset that comes with attending a school with a rich history.
+Having access to a network where you can ask questions about schools and career opportunities is an irreplaceable asset that comes with attending a school with a rich history.